Atlanta Inpatient Rehab

-- Well-tested and scientifically-proven approaches to treatment, tailored to the needs of the individual, ensure that each client progresses at his or her own pace and is fully ready to re-acclimate to life beyond rehab when the time comes.
+- Well-tested and scientifically proven approaches to treatment, tailored to the needs of the individual, ensure that each client progresses at his or her own pace and is fully ready to re-acclimate to life beyond treatment when the time comes.

 How Much Does Residential Treatment Cost?

-The cost of inpatient treatment can vary substantially from one facility to another.
+The cost of an Atlanta inpatient rehab can vary substantially from one facility to another.
 Some programs, particularly those which are government-run, may be free, while certain private facilities can cost hundreds, if not thousands, of dollars per day.
-On average, inpatient rehab costs around $6,000 for a 30-day program, with well-known “deluxe” treatment centers charging $20,000 or more for premium versions of similar services.
+The average cost is around $6,000 for a 30-day program, with most top-rated private centers charging $20,000 or more for premium versions of similar services.
 For clients requiring 60- or 90-day programs, costs can easily range from $12,000 to $60,000.
-The good news is that most rehabs do offer financial aid, accept insurance or have other financing options.
+The good news is that most programs do offer financial aid, accept insurance or have other financing options.

-Insurance is the most common method for financing inpatient rehab.
-The amount which insurance carriers are willing to cover depends upon the insurer, the patient’s plan, and what agreements may exist between the rehab and the insurer.
+Insurance is the most common method for financing treatment.
+The amount which insurance carriers are willing to cover depends upon the insurer, the patient’s plan, and what agreements may exist between the provider and the insurer.
 It is critical to ascertain these details prior to client enrollment, so as to avoid potentially unresolvable financial headaches later.

-Plenty of free, or low-income, rehabs are available in many areas.
-While they are not nearly as “luxurious” as many private rehab facilities, they offer many of the same core services.
+Plenty of free, or low-income, options are available in many areas.
+While they are not nearly as “luxurious” as many private facilities, they offer many of the same core services.

-Regardless of whether a rehab facility is recognized by whichever insurance plan a client may have, many offer financing options that are amenable to those of all income levels.
-Many inpatient facilities offer assistance with crowd-sourcing initiatives (such as GoFundMe) in order to alleviate the financial strain that rehab may bring in terms of the program’s price tag as well as the “opportunity cost” of the client having been unable to provide for loved ones for the duration of the inpatient stay.
+Regardless of whether a facility is recognized by whichever insurance plan a client may have, many offer financing options that are amenable to those of all income levels.
+Many offer assistance with crowd-sourcing initiatives (such as GoFundMe) in order to alleviate the financial strain that may bring in terms of the program’s price tag as well as the “opportunity cost” of the client being unable to provide for loved ones for the duration of the stay.